Photo credit: Plataforma de ONGD

 From 27-31 May, Lisbon received visits from several Portuguese-speaking NGO platforms: the Brazilian Association of Non-Governmental Organisations (ABONG), the São Tomé and Príncipe NGO Federation (FONG-STP), the East Timor NGO Federation (FONGTIL), the Angolan NGO Forum (FONGA), the NGO League in Mozambique (JOINT) and the Cape Verde NGO Platform (PLATONG).

 Organised by the Portuguese Platform of Non-Governmental Organisations for Development (NGOD), this visit was part of the Platforms Unite: Partnerships for Advocacy project, implemented by the Portuguese Platform of NGODs and the São Tomé and Príncipe NGO Federation (FONG STP).
-The project aims to strengthen partnerships and network connections between Portuguese-speaking NGO platforms in the area of Cooperation and Development, for advocacy actions and political influence, and is funded by the European Commission through Forums, with further financial support by the Camões Public Institute.
+The project aims to strengthen partnerships and network connections between Portuguese-speaking NGO platforms in the area of Cooperation and Development, for advocacy actions and political influence, and is funded by the European Commission through Forus, with further financial support by the Camões Public Institute.